- Sire-Dam -

 Cracksman had surrendered his unbeaten record in the Investec Derbyyqscqxywebbww but went down on his sword, being beaten three quarters of a length and a neck into third behind Wings Of Eagles and Cliffs Of Moher.

 Frankie Dettori had to niggle a way some way out in the Epsom Classic but Cracksman responded gamely and was keeping on stoutly at the finish.
 Dettori picked up a four-day whip ban.

-“I think Frankie [Dettori] found that the horse was still a bit immature mentally about the whole thing,” explained trainer John Gosden.
+“I think Frankie [Dettori] found that the horse was still a bit immature mentally about the whole thing,” explained trainer Gosden.
 “A couple of times, Frankie had to galvanise him, particularly at the top of the hill – you could see his elbows moving a little, it was even picked up by the commentator.

 “He was running a bit babyishly – maybe he could have done with that other race beforehand – but he has run a grand race, he was just caught out for experience and wasn’t beaten far.”

-“There are obviously a solid, even bunch of colts and we’d be happy for a rematch – Cracksman is in the Irish Derby and it wouldn’t bother me going there at all, it is a nice galloping track and it would suit him.”
+“We’d be happy for a rematch – Cracksman is in the Irish Derby and it wouldn’t bother me going there at all, it is a nice galloping track and it would suit him.”

 Cracksman did indeed take his chance at the Curragh and finished a short head in front on Wings Of Eagles (subsequently found to be injured) but it still was not quite enough for victory, with Capri holding him off by a neck.

 He made no mistake next time, routing the opposition in the Great Voltigeur Stakes at York, before following up in similar decisive style in the Prix Niel at Chantilly.
 The came his demolition job on deep ground at Ascot, at the chief expense of Poet’s Word and Highland Reel.